 For years people have reported seeing ghosts on the former Mt.
 Prospect grounds..
 The homeowners reported seeing sad and confused ghosts looking through their windows or knowing on their doors.
 The 1980 movie The Changeling was inspired by a real life story from one of the homes built on the cemetery grounds.

 Many reports over the years have come from park visitors.
 People have reported moans coming from the grounds and seeing ghostly tombstones after dark.
 Ghostly figures walk around.
 Moaning and whispering voices have been heard coming from graves that have been dug up, and the area around them.
 Children have been seen playing that have just disappeared.
 People claim that they can’t get up after lying on the ground, like someone is holding them down.
 Some people have claimed that they’ve heard a woman singing.

 Around two thousand bodies are estimated to still be buried there.
 Bones have been found by gardeners and digging for building projects.
 In 2008 workers were excavating for a parking lot at the Denver Botanical Gardens and uncovered two rows of coffins.
 In 2010, workers found four skeletons while digging for an irrigation system.
 Sometimes after a heavy rain bones can come up from the ground.

-Cheeseman Park and its surrounding area sound like a ghost hunter’s dream.
+Cheesman Park and its surrounding area sound like a ghost hunter’s dream.
 Several companies offer ghost tours, and historical walking tours touch on it too.
-If I ever get to Denver I am absolutely making Cheeseman Park part of my visit.
+If I ever get to Denver I am absolutely making Cheesman Park part of my visit.
 And for any developers looking to build on an old cemetery…MAKE SURE YOU REMOVE THE BODIES!!!!